 The Act represents the most significant shake-up of the private rental sector in decades.
 While much focus has been on tenant rights, the financial and tax consequences for landlords are substantial and require careful planning.

-Void periods reduce your rental income tax liability in the short term, but they also limit your ability to offset mortgage interest against rental profits under the existing Section 24 restrictions.
-With extended void periods becoming more likely, cash flow planning becomes critical.
+The removal of no-fault evictions may lead to longer void periods when problematic tenants refuse to leave, directly impacting rental income.
+Void periods reduce your rental income tax liability in the short term but limit your ability to offset mortgage interest against rental profits under Section 24.
+Cash flow planning becomes critical.

-Additionally, legal costs for eviction proceedings may increase substantially.
+Legal costs for eviction proceedings may increase substantially.
 While these costs are typically allowable deductions against rental income, the increased frequency and complexity of possession proceedings could significantly impact net rental yields.

 Rent Review Restrictions and Tax Planning